mwvgroup/SN-Spectral-Evolution/docs/source/project_notes/data.rst

 being SNe Ia.
 Redshift values for the SDSS data sample run from :math:`.014 < z < 0.580`.

-A number of SDSS spectra have visible Ha features that indicated an incomplete host galaxy subtraction.
+A number of SDSS spectra have visible H-alpha features that indicated an incomplete host galaxy subtraction.
 Furthermore, some spectra are too noisy to confidently identify the location or presence of various features.
 These spectra are identified by visual inspection, and are skipped at the discretion of the investigator.

 .. _Folatelli et al. 2013: https://ui.adsabs.harvard.edu/abs/2013ApJ...773...53F/abstract
 .. _Sako et al. 2018: https://ui.adsabs.harvard.edu/abs/2018PASP..130f4002S/abstract